osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/Installation/install-pi-adapter-for-structured-data-files-using-docker.md

 	```
 	**Note:** `/sdf` is replaced by `/usr/share/OSIsoft`, the target directory inside the container.

-The default port `5590` is accessible from the host and you can make REST calls to the Structured Data Files adapter from applications on the local host computer.
+The default port `5590` is accessible from the host and you can make REST calls to the adapter from applications on the local host computer.
 The data is written to a host directory on the local machine `/sdf` rather than the container.

 ### Port number change

 To use a different port other than the default `5590`, you can specify a `portnum` variable on the `docker run` command line.
-For example, to start the Structured Data Files adapter using port `6000` instead of `5590`, use the following command line:
+For example, to start the adapter using port `6000` instead of `5590`, use the following command line:

 ```bash
 docker run -d -e portnum=6000 --network host sdfadapter